Indonesia pins hopes on Hanover Trade Fair to draw Industry 4.0 investors | DW | 13.04.2021

 For the first time in the Hanover trade fair's over 70-year history, it is being held fully digitally and Indonesia is the partner country

-But experts say the government's roadmap is solely focused on capital-intensive industries, leaving behind small and medium-scale enterprises (SMEs).
+Observers say the government's road map is solely focused on capital-intensive industries, leaving behind small and medium-scale enterprises (SMEs).

 Bhima Yudhistira, an economist with the Indonesian think tank Institute for Development of Economics and Finance (INDEF), told DW that most firms in Indonesia are still in Industry 3.0 or even 2.0.